trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace.md

 Taqueria also provides a [Taqueria VS Code extension](https://marketplace.visualstudio.com/items?itemName=ecadlabs.taqueria-vscode) that helps visualize your project and run tasks.

 1. Optional: If this is your first time using Taqueria, you may want to run through [this Taqueria training](https://github.com/marigold-dev/training-dapp-1#ghostnet-testnet-wallet).

-1. Set up an account with Pinata if you don't have one already and get an API key and API secret.
-For instructions, see the [Configure IPFS storage](./create-an-nft/nft-taquito#configure-ipfs-storage) section of the tutorial [Create a contract and web app that mints NFTs](./create-an-nft/nft-taquito).

 ## What are FA2 tokens?